Engee documentation

 To enable this parameter, set the Specify PRF as parameter to Property.

-The source of positioning directions specified as Property or Input port.
+The source of the positioning directions specified as Property or `Input port'.

 Property

-The Elevation angle (deg) parameters of this block specify the elevation angle
+The Elevation angle (deg) parameter of this block sets the elevation angle.

 Input port

-Elevation angle (deg) is the elevation angle used to calculate the Doppler angular response
+Elevation angle (deg) — elevation angle used to calculate the angular Doppler response of

-The elevation angle used to calculate the Doppler angle response is specified as a scalar.
-The angle must be in the range of -90° to 90°.
+The elevation angle used to calculate the angular Doppler response is given as a scalar.
+The angle should be in the range from -90° to 90°.

 The units of measurement are degrees.